abdulahadattar/PhysicsLAB/README.md

-# PhysicsLab by Sir Abdul Ahad
+# PhysicsLab - Interactive Physics Learning Platform

-This is an interactive Next.js web application designed for learning Physics, primarily for Grades 9-12, aligned with the Sindh Textbook Board curriculum.
-It features simulations, study materials, quizzes, AI-powered assistance, and teacher management tools.
+PhysicsLab is an interactive web application built with Next.js, designed to provide a dynamic and engaging learning experience for Physics students, primarily targeting Grades 9-12.
+It aligns with the Sindh Textbook Board curriculum but is built with flexibility in mind to potentially adapt to other curricula.
+The platform offers a rich set of features including interactive simulations, comprehensive study materials, quizzes, an AI-powered learning assistant, and a dedicated dashboard for teachers to manage content and track student progress.

 ## Getting Started

-To get started with development:

-1.  **Prerequisites:**
+Follow these steps to set up and run the PhysicsLab project locally for development.

+### Prerequisites

+Ensure you have the following software installed on your system:

     *   Node.js (latest LTS version recommended)
     *   npm, yarn, or pnpm

-2.  **Environment Variables:**
+    *   Git

+### Installation & Setup

+1.  **Clone the Repository:**

     *   Create a `.env.local` file in the root of the project.
     *   Copy the contents of `.env` (if it exists, or see variables below) into `.env.local`.
     *   **Firebase Setup (Crucial for Login & some AI features):**